 Unconditional promises to give are recognized as revenues or gains in the period received and as assets, decreases of liabilities, or expenses depending on the form of the benefits received.
-Management believes promises to give may not be fully collectible and has therefore established an allowance account for \$1,622.
+Management believes promises to give are fully collectible and has therefore not established an allowance account.

 Promises to give are recorded at net realizable value if expected to be collected within one year and at fair value if expected to be collected in more than one year.
-As of the December 31, 2012, the discount related to promises to give expected to be received in more than one year is immaterial to the financial statements.
+As of the December 31, 2014, the discount related to promises to give expected to be received in more than one year is immaterial to the financial statements.